-Plenty of research conducted by nutritionists, academics, and scientists around the world suggest that a healthy diet can significantly help to extend your life and preserve your health.
+Plenty of research conducted by nutritionists, academics, and scientists around the world suggests that a healthy diet can significantly help to extend your life and preserve your health.
 Most people smile when they hear about the results.
 Of course, they say, eating healthy foods is good for you.
 But they knew that already.
 However, even though the research doesn’t point at any groundbreaking fact, we find it difficult to follow its guidance.
 Eating whole foods should be easy, but yet, it remains one of the most challenging habits to implement.
 Why is it so hard for many households to cut down on unhealthy food choices?

 It would be unfair to blame it on lack of discipline.
 To start a new habit, however positively it will impact on your life, you need to untangle the old one from your lifestyle.
 Unhealthy food has the advantage of being convenient and readily available.
 For a family, it can make a great deal of difference.
 Indeed, you can not only save a lot of hassles with processed meals and takeaways, but you are also guaranteed to keep the kids satisfied.

-For anybody who is struggling to get the kids to finish their plates, sometimes the prospect of ordering from a drive thru can seem like a suitable solution.
+For anybody who is struggling to get the kids to finish their plates, sometimes the prospect of ordering from a drive-thru can seem like a suitable solution.
 These foods are treated for flavor.
 However, the additives end up coating your taste buds, which makes it difficult to go back to healthy tastes.

 Besides, there’s something strangely appealing to a pizza with gooey cheese on top.
 We can’t help it; the mind is wired to love junk food – that’s why it’s so popular.
 However, you can gradually train it to appreciate the real taste of healthy and nutritional whole food ingredients.
 Here’s how to convince you and your family to transform your eating habits.